Haivision/srt/docs/API-functions.md

 int srt_epoll_clear_usocks(int eid);
 ```

-This function removes all subscriptions from the `eid`, only user sockets
+This function removes all SRT ("user") socket subscriptions from the epoll
-(not system sockets).
+container identified by `eid`.

 - Returns:
   * 0 on success